 Locations: Findlay

 FOCUS is a recovery community organization offering free support and resources to anyone impacted by mental health, addiction, or trauma issues.
-They provides a warm, welcoming space for people to learn skills, meet new people, and engage in their recovery.
-FOCUS connects people to other community resources when they are needed, provide education to the community, and organize recovery events.
-We can support you and your family on your journey of recovery from mental health problems, addiction, problem gambling or gambling addiction, or trauma issues.
+They provide a warm, welcoming space for people to learn skills, meet new people, and engage in their recovery.
+FOCUS connects people to other community resources when they are needed, provides education to the community, and organizes recovery events.
+They can support you and your family on your journey of recovery from mental health problems, addiction, problem gambling, or trauma issues.

 FOCUS is not an FRC service but is a community partner.
-If you are interested in hearing more about the FOCUS programs available please connect with our staff or visit their website.
+If you are interested in hearing more about the FOCUS programs available, please visit their website.